opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `APPEND`

-**APPEND [&REST, sequences]**
+**Concatenate sequences (non-destructive).**

+**(APPEND  &REST sequences)**

-Concatenate sequences (non-destructive). append returns a new sequence that is the concatenation of the elements of the arguments.
+append returns a new sequence that is the concatenation of the elements of the arguments.
 All the argument remain unchanged.
 The resulting sequence is of the same type as the first argument.
 In no arguments were given an empty list is returned.
 If target sequence is an array necessary coercions will be performed automatically.

 **builtin function** defined at  **class io.opsit.explang.Funcs$APPEND**

 ### `APPEND!`

-**APPEND! [&REST, sequences]**

-Concatenate sequences (destructive).
+**Concatenate sequences (destructive).**

+**(APPEND!  &REST sequences)**

 Adds to the first given sequence (target sequence) all the elements ofall of the following sequences and return the target sequence.
 If no sequences were given an empty list will be returned.
 Target sequence must be extendable, that means that objects like Arrays or String cannot be target of this operation

 **builtin function** defined at  **class io.opsit.explang.Funcs$NAPPEND**

 ### `AREF`

-**AREF [array, index]**

-Get Array element value.
+**Get Array element value.**

+**(AREF  array index)**

 Return array element at specified index.
 Throws ArrayOutOfBoundsException if index is invalid

 **builtin function** defined at  **class io.opsit.explang.Funcs$AREF**

 ### `ASET`

-**ASET [array, index, object]**

-Sat array element value.
+**Sat array element value.**

+**(ASET  array index object)**

 Set value of array element at index to object.
 If java array is typed (i.e. not array of java.lang.Objects) and object type does not match this function will attempt to perform necessary coercion operations.
 The coercions work in the same way as INT, FLOAT, STRING and rest of the built-in coercion functions.

 **builtin function** defined at  **class io.opsit.explang.Funcs$ASET**

 ### `ASSOC`

-**ASSOC map {key val}+**

-Associates value with key in an map structure.
+**Associates value with key in an map structure.**

+**(ASSOC  map key val &REST kvpairs)**

 Return new instance of the structure, the original is left unchanged.